apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Israel war cabinet hold heated debate over how to respond to Iran attack, Israeli officials say**
+**Lake Mead rock formations destroyed by 2 men**

-You can read more about it [here](https://www.cnn.com/2024/04/15/middleeast/israel-war-cabinet-iran-debate-intl/index.html).
+You can read more about it [here](https://www.wmur.com/article/lake-mead-rock-formations-destroyed/60495720).

 ## Requirements
 - Python 3.8